railsuser2014/openobject-doc-book-en/source/book/3/3_8/statutory_taxes.rst

 to organize the tree structure.

 To view the structure that you've constructed you can use the menu :menuselection:`Financial Management --> Periodical Processing --> Taxes`.
-This tree view reflects the structure of the Tax Cases and shows the current tax situation.
+This tree view reflects the structure of the :guilabel:`Tax Cases` and shows the current tax situation.

 Tax objects
 ^^^^^^^^^^^